-Travel in Central America conjures up images of white beaches, idyllic islands and ancient ruins.
+Travel in Central America conjures up images of white beaches, idyllic islands, and ancient ruins.
 But as any local will tell you, that’s just the beginning for Belize.
-Our interiors are verdant, with oversized ferns lining misty jungle trails that lead to mountains and ridges carved by serpentine river ways.
+Our interiors are verdant, with oversized ferns lining misty jungle trails that lead to mountains and ridges carved by serpentine riverways.
 Ascents and descents of the Twin Towns — San Ignacio and Santa Elena, connected by the iconic 1949 Hawksworth Bridge over the pristine Macal River — are begging to be explored on foot.
-As the district that borders Guatemala, Cayo inspires irresistible Latin and Maya flavors that go on full display every Saturday morning; the local farmer’s market in San Ignacio fill with stalls from diverse ethnic backgrounds — fitting for Belize’s “breadbasket.”
+As the district that borders Guatemala, Cayo inspires irresistible Latin and Maya flavors that go on full display every Saturday morning; the local farmer’s market in San Ignacio fills with stalls from diverse ethnic backgrounds — fitting for Belize’s “breadbasket.”
 Here is why the Cayo District is a playground for the senses.

 Dive in (or under) to adrenaline-packed adventures in the Cayo District, including the Actun Tunichil Muknal (ATM) cave.
 Wade into the chambers of Xibalba through hip-deep water: you’re in the Cave of the Stone Sepulcher now.
 Slip and slide through tight spaces on slippery rocks (butts up!) and discover sparkling crystal walls and dripping limestone stalactites.